 Though not exactly the same, speaking is a skill which you will learn faster by actually doing it (immersive experience, point # 4, points toward the same).
 As discussed above, reading and listening both help your speaking, but when you’re pressed for time, you got to focus more on things that will move the needle the most.
 Therefore, speak more.
 And more.
 (If you had all the time in the world, you could have afforded more reading and listening.
 Remember, you’re trying to learn fast.)

 Speaking more will also acclimatize your vocal organs – throat, tongue, and lips – to producing different sounds clearly.
-Remember, speaking – unlike writing – requires you to produce multiple sounds clearly, which you’ll struggle at if you haven’t practiced enough.
-Many fail to appreciate this and I won’t fault you if this doesn’t sound intuitive to you.
-I’ll encourage you to read the following post to appreciate this better:
+Remember, speaking – unlike reading, writing, and listening – requires you to produce multiple sounds clearly, which you’ll struggle at if you haven’t practiced enough.

 Guard against procrastinating on speaking